shawk17/563-shawk17/Project3/README.md

-# Project 3: Identifying the Melting Temperature of Different Models of Ice Using Gromacs
+# Project 3: Identifying the Melting Temperature of TIP4P Water Model Using Gromacs
 In this github I am going to be providing all my code, workflow, and analysis that I used to identify the melting temperature of TIP4P (for this project).
 |      | My Work   | Literature [1](https://pubs.aip.org/aip/jcp/article/124/14/144506/929132/The-melting-point-of-ice-Ih-for-common-water)|
 |-----:|-----------|-----------|
 | TIP4P| 300       | 229 (2)   |

 ## Overview
-I started with a perfect crystal of ice which was generated from 🚨 link here For this project I ran 2 minimization and 1 equilibration step that did not change, the production step had several variations.
+I started with a perfect crystal of ice which was generated from [genice](https://colab.research.google.com/github/vitroid/GenIce/blob/main/jupyter.ipynb) link here
+For this project I ran 2 minimization and 1 equilibration step that did not change, the production step had several variations.
 1. Minimization
 2. Equilibration: for the equilibration step I did the temperature and the pressure equilibration together (see **Trouble Shooting** section for details)